Beserker-356/FakeStoreCartAPI/README.md

 ![Screenshot from 2024-03-12 17-26-58](https://github.com/Beserker-356/FakeStoreCartAPI/assets/141203631/771fdfcf-9b7f-4946-8476-030c236d7549)

 <h3>Create a new cart</h3>
 <p>Enter "http://localhost:8080/carts" in the input area and make sure that POST method is selected.
 Enter Send.
-A new cart will be created.<br>Enter the following text in the "Body" section under "raw":<br>(Make sure that JSON is selected)
+A new cart will be created.<br>Enter the following text in the "Body" section under "raw":<br>(Make sure that JSON is selected)<br>
   {
     "id": 1,
     "userId":5,